FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Introduction

 In this work, \textbf{we chart the path needed to build a complex serverless service} --- serverless ZooKeeper.
-We choose ZooKeeper \textbf{because} it is a complex, \textbf{reliable} service, and therefore challenges both the capabilities and the limitations of inherently unreliable FaaS systems.
-First, we decouple the system from the application state and compute from storage tasks~\cite{10.1145/2445583.2445588,10.1145/3318464.3386129,10.1145/3448016.3457560}, and derive a \emph{design guide} for the serverless system architecture (Sec.~\ref{sec:faaskeeper_overview}).
-We focus on the semantics of building components and abstract away differences in interfaces and services, helping design \emph{cloud-agnostic} systems that are easily portable between clouds (Sec.~\ref{sec:faaskeeper_design}).
+We choose ZooKeeper \textbf{because} it is a complex, \textbf{reliable} service, and therefore challenges both the capabilities and the limitations of inherently unreliable FaaS systems, which lack fast communication channels, ordering, and statefulness.
+First, we decouple the system from the application state and compute from storage tasks~\cite{10.1145/2445583.2445588,10.1145/3318464.3386129,10.1145/3448016.3457560}, Similar to past results in building a database on cloud storage~\cite{10.1145/1376616.1376645}, we build a serverless architecture on top of auto-scalable storage, focusing on a \emph{cloud-native} design that requires no user-managed and custom solutions, but is instead deployable to clouds available today (Section~\ref{sec:fk_to_zk}).
+We focus on the semantics of building components and abstract away differences in interfaces and services, helping design \emph{cloud-agnostic} systems that are portable between clouds (Section~\ref{sec:faaskeeper-optimizations}).

 Finally, we introduce and evaluate \textbf{\toolname{}}, the first coordination service with a serverless scaling and billing model.
 In \toolname{}, we combine the best of two worlds: the ordered transactions and active notifications of ZooKeeper with cloud storage's elasticity and high reliability (Table~\ref{tab:fk_zk_comparison}).
-Standing on the shoulders of ZooKeeper, we show how consensus can be implemented as a FaaS application, and create a prototype of the provider-agnostic system on AWS (Sec.~\ref{sec:faaskeeper_implementation}). \toolname{} offers a pay-as-you-go cost model while upholding consistency and ordering properties (Sec.~\ref{sec:faaskeeper_properties}).
+We implement ZooKeeper's model and API in FaaS, with a prototype of the provider-agnostic system on AWS and GCP (Section~\ref{sec:faaskeeper-optimizations}), demonstrating consensus in a serverless application on top of consistent and replicated cloud storage. \toolname{} offers a pay-as-you-go cost model while upholding consistency and ordering properties (Section~\ref{sec:faaskeeper_properties}).
+Another goal of this paper is to demonstrate the fundamental trade-offs of moving data-intensive services to new cloud paradigms such as serverless.
+We explore design choices in storing and updating cloud data, proving the cost and resource efficiency of serverless while enumerating limitations of current serverless offerings (Section~\ref{sec:discussion}).

 In summary, we make the following contributions: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=2.5em]